DylanoB04/B2W9O1---Responsive-website/README.md

     De icoontjes komen van Font Awesome vandaan, ze zijn ook als afbeeldingen bijgevoegd in het project Zet onderin de footer je eigen naam.

+Extra:

+rem
+Relative to font-size of the root element

+em
+Relative to the font-size of the element (2em means 2 times the size of the current font)

+%
+Relative to the parent element